0avasns/leven/README.md

 Calculation of distances for large sets of items is very time consuming; this code is highly optimized and **a lot** faster than plain coding of the algorithm.

 The code was uploaded to github after many years to facilitate discoverability and accessibility.
 It has long been [available](http://speech.ilsp.gr/iplr/leven-c.rar) via the [ILSP](https://www.ilsp.gr/en/home-2/) [IPLR](http://speech.ilsp.gr/iplr/index.htm) [downloads page](http://speech.ilsp.gr/iplr/downloads.htm).
-An optimized Windows executable (rar-archived) can also be [downloaded](http://speech.ilsp.gr/iplr/leven.rar) from there.
+An optimized Windows executable (rar-archived) can also be downloaded [from there](http://speech.ilsp.gr/iplr/leven.rar) or from here under Releases.